-Not to be confused with a humidifier, which does the opposite to a dehumidifier and adds moisture to the air in your home, there are two different types of dehumidifier you can buy.
-First, a compressor (sometimes known as a refrigerant) or second, a desiccant.
-Compressors can remove a larger amount of moisture per day and are cheaper to run, which desiccant dehumidifiers work better in colder temperatures and are often quieter.
+Not to be confused with a humidifier, which does the opposite of a dehumidifier and adds moisture to the air in your home, you can buy two different types of dehumidifier – first, a compressor (sometimes known as a refrigerant) or second, a desiccant.
+Compressors can remove a more significant amount of moisture per day and are cheaper to run, while desiccant dehumidifiers work better in colder temperatures and are often quieter.
 They’re also usually smaller and lighter than compressor models.

 What extraction rate and tank size should I go for?